 - The Sony PlayStation edition is a more minor case, featuring the Covert Operations expansion and a few missions exclusive to the system.
 On the other hand...

 - Porting Disaster: The port itself might or might not be unplayable, depending on your tastes.
 Despite the advertising hype before release that stated otherwise, it didn't actually support the yet-to-be-released PlayStation Mouse, so it's all thrown on the regular, non-analog gamepad.
 None of the advance commands that may come in use (like team creation and selection) are ever pointed out ingame, so the manual is your only savior.
-Apart from that, though, the controls are at their most comfortable, but then you need to know that C&C runs at really lush speed...
-Which can't be changed anywhere.
+Apart from that, though, the controls are at their most comfortable, but then you need to know that C&C runs at really lush speed... which can't be changed anywhere.

 - Loading infantry up into transports had to be done one at a time; even if you group-select them and tell them to get into the APC or transport chopper, only one guy will go at a time.
 This was fixed in Red Alert and beyond.